Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Preliminaries: a CBI Model of Correlated Executions

-To account for correlated executions using CBI, we propose the Klotz model \cite{klotz_statistical_1973} as the mathematical abstraction of a system's stochastic failure process.
-Specifically, it is a model of Bernoulli trials with Markovian dependence, characterised by two parameters -- the usual ``frequency'' parameter $x$ of Bernoulli trials, and a ``dependence'' parameter $\lambda$.

-In more detail, consider a sequence of random variables $T_1,\dots, T_n$, each taking on the values 1 or 0 -- i.e. each ``$T$'' represents a failure or success, respectively, by the system.
-This sequence of $n$ Bernoulli trials models the successful and failed executions of the system's software, as it responds to a sequence of $n$ demands\footnote{Our focus is the assessment of the system's software.
-We consider only software failures, so no hardware failures, as defining system failure.}.
-Similar to section \ref{sec_CBIreview}, let $x$ be the system failure-rate i.e. the unconditional probability that \emph{an execution fails}.
-And let $\lambda$ be the probability that \emph{a failure is followed by another failure}.
+The following stochastic failure process for software exhibiting correlated executions -- used in \cite{SalakoZhao_TSE_2023} -- is based on the \cite{klotz_statistical_1973} model.
+A sequence of Bernoulli random variables $T_1,\dots, T_n$, each take on the values 1 or 0; indicating failure or success, respectively, on each of $n$ software executions.
+Similar to section \ref{sec_CBIreview}, let $x$ be the unconditional \emph{probability the next execution is a failure} (\emph{pfe}).
+Let $\lambda$ be the probability that \emph{a failure is followed by another failure}.
 That is,